science64/Uniprot-Gene-Namer/README.md

 # Uniprot Gene Namer

-Uniprot Gene Namer is a Python application that automates the process of converting UniProt accession numbers to gene symbols for both human and mouse proteins.
-It now provides both a command-line interface (CLI) and a user-friendly graphical interface (GUI) for easy interaction.
+Uniprot Gene Namer is a comprehensive Python application suite that automates the process of converting UniProt accession numbers to gene symbols for both human and mouse proteins.
+It now provides both a command-line interface (CLI) and a user-friendly graphical interface (GUI) for easy interaction, plus a new FASTA parser to create custom databases.

 ## Features